Strongly connected orientations and integer lattices: Proofs of and the applications

-In this subsection, we give a classic example illustrating that three of our theorems are best possible in a certain sense.
+In this subsection, we give a classic example illustrating that three of our theorems are best possible in a certain sense, and also state a conjecture about an extension of \Cref{scr-theorem} to faces of the strongly connected re-orientations polytope where some capacity constraints are also fixed to equality.

 Consider the digraph $D=(V,A)$ shown in \Cref{fig:schrijver}, and let $C$ be the set of solid arcs~\cite{Schrijver80}.
 Denote by $W$ the set of the six sources and sinks of $D$.
 It can be seen that there are exactly four strengthening sets $J\subseteq C$ of $D$ such that $|J\cap \delta(v)|=1$ for all $v\in W$.
-That is, the face $F$ of $\scr(D)$ obtained by enforcing the following equalities has exactly four integral vectors: Observe that the greatest common divisor of the right-hand sides is $1$.
+That is, the face $F$ of $\scr(D)$ obtained by enforcing the following equalities has exactly four integral vectors: Observe that the greatest common divisor of the right-hand side values is $1$.
 Denote by $L\subseteq \cZ^A$ the lattice generated by the four integral vectors in $F$.

 It can be readily checked that while $\1_C\in \cZ^A$ is an integral vector in the linear, in fact conic hull of $L$, it does not belong to $L$ itself, implying that $\ind(L)>1$, and also $F\cap \{0,1\}^A$ is not an IGSC.
 Thus, \Cref{scr-theorem} does not extend to all faces of $\scr(D)$ where the greatest common divisor of the right-hand sides of the tight constraints is $1$.
+That said, we suspect the following is true in general.